qinjie/HopOn-Web/README.md

 ###POST ```rental/history```
 ```
-=> History of booking of current user
+=> History of booking of current user.
+Sorted from newest to oldest by return at
 ```
 ####Header:
 ```